-to the Secretary not later than 48 hours after the vote.
+to the Secretary not later than 7 days after the vote.

+If a person has given notice under subrule 24(b), the Committee must appoint at least 3 persons to an appeal subcommittee to consider the appeal.

+Subject to subrule 24(e), the Committee may appoint any person to an appeal subcommittee.

+A person must not be appointed to an appeal subcommittee if the person:

+was appointed to the disciplinary subcommittee to hear and determine the matter of the member concerned; or

+has a personal interest in the dispute; or

+is biased in favour of or against the member concerned.

-24(b) 24(e):If a person has given notice under subrule (2), a disciplinary appeal meeting must be convened by the Committee as soon as practicable, but in any event not later than 21 days, after the notice is received.
+The committee must convene a meeting of the appeal subcommittee (the disciplinary appeal meeting) as soon as practicable and no later than 21 days after the notice of the appeal is received.

-Notice of the disciplinary appeal meeting must be given to each member of the Association who is entitled to vote as soon as practicable and must:
+Notice of the disciplinary appeal meeting must be given to each member of the appeal subcommittee and the member concerned as soon as practicable and must:

 specify the date, time and place of the meeting; and